aune-io/magento2-product-grid-category-filter/README.md

 3. Login to the admin
 4. Go to Catalog > Catalog > Products, the category column and filter will be available

+## Anchor categories
+If you wish to view and/or filter by anchor categories, you can enable them via _Store > Configuration > Catalog > Product Grid Category Filter_.
+For flexibility purposes, anchor support can be enabled separately for filter and view.

+In case you enable one of those options, the _Categories Products_ index needs to be up to date.
+By default the index of store 1 is used, but this configuration can be changed from the same section in case you don't have a store with id 1 or its information are not the ones you need to see.

 ## Authors, contributors and maintainers

 Author: